mate-academy/jv-dependency-injection/README.md

 and `Inject` to mark fields that need to be initialized.
 If the `Component` annotation is missing above the class, we shouldn't be able to create an instance of this class in Injector, and we should throw an exception <br>
 NOTE: Pay attention to the annotation's visibility when you want to use it with reflection API, the `@Retention` property may help you configure it.

+To test your code coverage locally - run `mvn clean verify` in the terminal.

 [Try to avoid these common mistakes while solving task](./checklist.md)